Tutorial: Monitor published APIs

 View metrics of your APIs

 • Capacity - helps you make decisions about upgrading/downgrading your API Management services.
 The metric is emitted per minute and reflects the estimated gateway capacity at the time of reporting.
-The metric ranges from 0-100 calculated based on gateway resources such as CPU and memory utilization.
+The metric ranges from 0-100 calculated based on gateway resources such as CPU and memory utilization and other factors.

 • Requests - helps you analyze API traffic going through your API Management services.
 The metric is emitted per minute and reports the number of gateway requests with dimensions.
 Filter requests by response codes, location, hostname, and errors.